When you think of the word “truth,” what feelings does it evoke? Some people believe in one universal truth that…

 Reiki can be performed on oneself, but it’s generally performed by one person for another.
 The therapist should be a certified Reiki practitioner attuned to any of the four levels of Reiki mastery.
 The Reiki practitioner uses their hands to move and manipulate energy to certain focal points of the body, and the healer’s fingers should be held together on each hand to keep the flow of energy concentrated.
 It’s said that the true healing of Reiki comes from its own wisdom – that no matter where the practitioner places their hands, the life force energy will know where to go and what to treat in the body.

 The Four Levels of Reiki Attunement

-To become a Reiki practitioner and offer this energetic healing technique, you must be attuned at Levels 1 through 3, or First Degree through Third Degree.
-There is also a Master Teacher Level (called Level 4 by some).
-Only at this fourth level are you gifted with the ability and wisdom to teach others in the ways of Reiki by offering Reiki attunement.
+To become a Reiki practitioner, you must be attuned at Levels 1 through 3, or First Degree through Third Degree.
+There’s also a Master Teacher Level, known as Level 4.
+Only at this fourth level are you gifted with the ability and wisdom to teach others the ways of Reiki.

 Above all, the most essential thing to understand about Reiki at any level is that it’s all about the intention of the practitioner, and the flow of energy from his or her sacred healing intention.

 First Degree Reiki: When becoming a Level 1 Reiki practitioner, the Master Teacher transfers their healing power to you, the student, through attunement – much like a treatment session.
 This attunement opens the Third Eye Chakra and increases psychic awareness.
 Once you’re attuned, you’re attuned for life.
 This is the baseline for performing this therapy in the present moment, in person.